nlenno1/gym-fit-MS4/README.md

 ### Products App

 **View Class Access Packages - /products/class_access_packages/**
-- Display for Token Packages including a repesentation image, package name, popover with more information and package price, ordered by price
+- Display for Token Packages including a representation image, package name, popover with more information and package price, ordered by price
-- Display for Unlimited Use Packages including a repesentation image, package name, popover with more information, package expiry and package price
+- Display for Unlimited Use Packages including a representation image, package name, popover with more information, package expiry and package price
 - Edit Class (ADMIN) - links to the Edit Class Access Package page
 - Delete Package Button (ADMIN) - deletes the selected Class Access Package after a confirmation check and redirects to View Class Access Packages
 - Add a Tokens Package / Add an Unlimited Package (ADMIN) - links to Add a Class Access Package